Graduate Merit Fellowship

 - unconditional admission to a master's program at Texas State University

 - no current or previous enrollment in a master's program at Texas State University

 - ranking as one of the top three applicants to their program

 - highly competitive GRE or GMAT (if required for admission to the program)

 - evidence of awards, recognition, honors, fellowships, or other indicators of future success

 - superior statement of purpose

 Only the graduate advisor can nominate applicants for the merit fellowship.
-Each program can nominate up to two applicants.
+Each program can nominate up to three applicants.
 In order to nominate an applicant, the graduate advisor must write a one-page nomination letter suitable for a non-specialized audience and include the following information about the applicant: